Oak: Description

 Oaks are hardwood (dicotyledonous) trees, deciduous or evergreen, with spirally arranged leaves, often with lobate margins; some have serrated leaves or entire leaves with smooth margins.
 Many deciduous species are marcescent, not dropping dead leaves until spring.
+Oaks can be grouped into "red oaks" that have soft bristles on their leaves' lobes, and "white oaks" that don't have those bristles.

 In spring, a single oak tree produces both male and female flowers.
-The staminate (male) flowers are arranged in catkins, while the small pistillate (female) flowers produce an acorn (a kind of nut) contained in a cupule.
-Each acorn usually contains one seed and takes 6–18 months to mature, depending on the species.
+The staminate (male) flowers are arranged in catkins, while the small pistillate (female) flowers produce an acorn (a kind of nut) contained in a capped peduncle called a cupule.
+Each acorn usually contains one seed.
 The acorns and leaves contain tannic acid, which helps to guard against fungi and insects.
 There are some 500 extant species of oaks.

-Trees in the genus are usually large and slow-growing; Q. alba can reach an age of 600 years, a diameter of 13 ft and a height of 145 ft.
+Trees in the genus are usually large and slow-growing; Q. alba can reach an age of 600 years, a diameter of 4 m and a height of 44 m.
 The Granit oak in Bulgaria, a Q. robur specimen, has an estimated age of 1,637 years, making it the oldest oak in Europe.
 The Wi'aaSal tree, a live oak in the reservation of the Pechanga Band of Indians, California, is at least 1,000 years old, and might be as much as 2,000 years old, which would make it the oldest oak in the US.
 Among the smallest oaks is Q. acuta, the Japanese evergreen oak.
-It forms a bush or small tree to a height of some 30 ft.
+It forms a bush or small tree to a height of some 9 m.